Weirdnemo/Job-Swipe/README.md

 ## 🔭 Vision

 Hiring should be **quick**, **clear**, and **human**.
-Job Tinder brings that vision closer by merging the best of Gen Z UX, powerful AI, and real-time systems.
+Job Swipe brings that vision closer by merging the best of Gen Z UX, powerful AI, and real-time systems.

 ---